 Additional COVID-19-related guidance for students will be made available on the College’s website and in separate email communications.

 Plan for Fall 2020 Semester: Academics

-The Labor Day holiday and Fall Break has been removed from the academic calendar, and in-person instruction will end at Thanksgiving, sending students home to take their final exams remotely the following week.
-To accommodate this schedule, the start date of classes has been moved up to Wed., Aug.
-19.
+The Labor Day holiday and Fall Break have been removed from the academic calendar, and in-person instruction will end at Thanksgiving, sending students home to take their final exams remotely the following week.

 The College will continue to assist students and faculty members with the technology and pedagogy required for quality online learning experiences.